 As innovation changes from a hard to a softer kind of process, so the language must change to reflect this.
+We need a new Language of Innovation.
 Below are a list of terms that we commonly use in our project teams or businesses together with a new vocabulary that we should all be coming to terms with.

-As project become more transformational than transactional we need to be talking about creating a purpose not simply pitching an idea.
+As projects become more transformational than transactional we need to be talking about creating a purpose not simply pitching an idea.

 When you are building something new and exciting then call your team something exciting.
-They are all creators in their own specialist field.
+They are all creators in their own specialist fields.

 Demands very seldom work as intended.
 Create a dream and encourage others to buy in and follow it with you.